-In line with canon law, we make provision for baptism for everyone who lives within St Peter’s parish, or is a member of the church (attends regularly).
 Baptism is about recognising the gift of God’s grace within the faith community.
 If you live outside the parish but would like to be part of the worshipping community here, you will be most welcome to make St Peter’s your church and then apply for baptism.
 Please come along and talk to us!

-You will be asked to answer, on your child’s behalf, that you have decided to turn away from everything which is evil or sinful and instead to turn towards Christ.
+You will also have to say that you have decided to turn away from everything which is evil or sinful and instead to turn towards Christ.

 These are serious promises, and will have to be said out loud in front of your friends and family during the service, so choose your godparents carefully as they need to understand what a privilege and responsibility they are taking on.
-Godparents must be baptized themselves, ideally confirmed and regular members of a church as it is their job to help your child grow in faith.
-Normally you will choose two godparents the same gender as your child, and one the opposite gender.
-Our maximum permitted number of godparents is 5.
-We will ask them to attend preparation with you.
+Godparents must be baptized themselves, and ideally will be regular members of a church as it is their job to help your child grow in faith.
+Normally you will choose two godparents the same gender as your child, and one of the opposite gender, but you can have up to 5.

 Do I have to be a regular churchgoer?

-No, parents often want their children christened for a variety of reasons, the main one perhaps being they would like to thank God for the birth of their child, or just because they were baptized themselves and it feels like it is something that should be done!
-You don’t have to go to church regularly to have a christening, but we encourage you to start coming along to make it feel special on the day.
-Given the promises being made it is definitely worth coming back afterwards so that your child can learn what it is you have done for them!
+There are a number of reasons people ask for their child to be christened.
+Sometimes it is because they’d like to thank God for the birth of their child, or maybe just because they were baptized themselves and it feels like it is something that should be done!
+Whatever the reason, you don’t have to go to church regularly to have a christening, but we find starting to come along before the service helps to make it feel more special on the day.
+Given the promises being made it is definitely worth coming back afterwards so you and your child can learn more about the wonderful thing you have done for them!

 Having your child baptized is a good opportunity to think about your own faith and the faith of your family.
 A christening marks the start of a lifelong journey of faith as part of the local and worldwide Christian family.
 Our faith journeys never end, and at Saint Peter’s everyone who wants to explore their faith is welcome.